bimdata/documentation-old/doc_sphinx/cookbook/get_access_token.rst

       --data "grant_type=client_credentials&client_id=YOUR_CLIENT_ID&client_secret=YOUR_CLIENT_SECRET"

 ..
-WARNING:: This call doesn't accept json
+WARNING:: This API call doesn't accept JSON

-    Be sure you use application/x-www-form-urlencoded encoding
+    Be sure to use application/x-www-form-urlencoded encoding